Closed for Construction!

 Museum Rules

-The Florida Maritime Museum collects, preserves, and shares traditional knowledge, cultural artifacts, and personal stores specific to Florida's fishing and maritime heritage.
+The Florida Maritime Museum collects, preserves, and shares traditional knowledge, cultural artifacts, and personal stories specific to Florida's fishing and maritime heritage.

 PARKING